etiennebr/rstdocs/OTB-Applications.rst

 -  for MacOSX through MacPorts software

-If you want build from source or if we don’t provide packages for your system, some informations are available into the , in the section **(**\ Building from Source)
+If you want build from source or if we don’t provide packages for your system, some informations are available into the `OTB Software Guide <http://orfeo-toolbox.org/SoftwareGuide>`_  , in the section **(**\ Building from Source)

 Windows XP/Seven